lpkyrius/transcript_pdf/README.md

 ````

+## Note
-Note: For an accurated result, it may requires you to define the language of your PDF file:
+For an accurated result, it may requires you to define the language of your PDF file:

 ```
 # English
 ocr_pdf(pdf_path, lang="eng"):